 Where can I find examples of VSSDK code?

-Each of the links listed in the preceding section has step-by-step walkthroughs that show you how to implement specific features.
-You can also find open-source VSSDK samples on GitHub at Visual Studio Samples.
+Each of the links listed in the preceding section have step-by-step walkthroughs that show you how to implement specific features.
+You can also find open source VSSDK samples on GitHub at Visual Studio Samples.